 Digital nomad visa requirements for Anguilla:

 It seems there is no income-related requirement for a digital nomad visa in Anguilla.
-You just need to confirm that you can financially maintain yourself during the stay in the country.
+You just need to confirm that you can financially sustain yourself during your stay in the country.

 You are also required to have travel health insurance, and the policy has to cover the risks of COVID-19.